antariess/nc_news/README.md

     "react-scripts": "1.1.4"

 ### Installing and deploying
 When in terminal run npm start in the project's main folder to start locally.
-The app has been deployed on: http://objective-mccarthy-838b7a.netlify.com
+The app has been deployed on: https://antariess-nc-news.netlify.com/

 ### Built using
-React - The JS library used
+React - The JS framework used
 create-react-app
 react-router-dom
 Bulma - The CSS framework used